atomicptr/LoginWars2/README.md

 # Login Wars 2

-An experimental alternative launcher for Guild Wars 2 with support for multiple accounts and some extra stuff.
+An alternative launcher for Guild Wars 2 with support for multiple accounts and some extra cheese.

 ## Features
-* Manage multiple accounts
+* Manage multiple accounts!
 * Account data can (and should) be encrypted (No more plain text password shortcuts!)
 * Check your dailies, in the launcher!
-* (SOON) Check your latest Trading Post transactions (Only if you grant the permissions)
+* Check your latest Trading Post transactions!
-* (SOON) More cool API integrations!
+* Check how much money and laurels you have on your alternative accounts without the need to log into them!

 ## Work in progress
-* Name/Icon is not final
-* UI needs lots of improvements (in usability and design)
-* Some code needs to be rewritten
-* Still no update functionality (As in you can't update the launcher atm, I'm looking into integrating Squirrel for this)
+* Still no update functionality, the launcher should be able to update itself.
-* Not working OS X version, while there is an OS X version in theory it doesn't work since I'm still not sure how to apply the command line options via cider
+* No working OS X version.
+I've added some code for compatibility, but [command line options aren't working on OS X.](https://forum-en.guildwars2.com/forum/support/support/Mac-Command-line-args-not-working/first)

 ## What it actually does